-The author will be awarding copy of a short story to a randomly drawn winner via rafflecopter during the tour.
-Enter here to win.
+The author will be awarding a $40 Amazon/BN gift card to a randomly drawn winner via rafflecopter during the tour.

 This post is part of a tour sponsored by Goddess Fish.
-Check out all the other tour stops.
-If you drop by each of these and comment, you will greatly increase your chances of winning.
+This is the very last stop on the tour, but if you go back and comments on some of the previous tour stops, you can greatly increase your chances of winning.

-Elsa Winckler — we appreciate your sharing your book Love, in Writing with us!
+Jeanne Roland — we appreciate your sharing your book Journeys: the Archers of Saint Sebastian with us!
 Best of luck with sales, and with all of your future writing.